 How Long Before A Wedding Should You Try On Dresses?

-It is typically advised by wedding experts to begin researching for your wedding dress 12 months in advance of your wedding date, and beginning to shop 10 months prior.
+It is typically advised by wedding experts to begin researching for your wedding dress 12 months in advance of your wedding date and begin to shop 10 months prior.
 From there, you should look to have made a decision on your dress at least 8 months before your special day.

 Besides, many new dresses will not have been released by the time, as they are released seasonally (around October and April).

-But as the same time, you do not want to leave it too late either.
+But at the same time, you do not want to leave it too late either.

 8 months out is advised as this gives you time to avoid any unnecessary stress, and ensure there is sufficient time for any alterations or changes.